puppetlabs/puppet-docs/source/puppet/5.5/modules_fundamentals.markdown

 Modules have a specific directory structure that allows Puppet to find and automatically load classes, defined types, facts, custom types and providers, functions, and tasks.

-Modules must have a [valid name](#module-names) and be installed in Puppet's [modulepath][].
+Modules must have a [valid name][module-names] and be installed in Puppet's [modulepath][].
 You'll install modules with either the `puppet module` command or, if you're using code management, with a Puppetfile.
 See the related topic about installing modules for details.

 Each module subdirectory has a specific function.
 Not all directories are required, but if used, they should be in the following structure.